 Bill is the father of three daughters and nine grandchildren.
 He is a member of Temperance Lodge #73 Free & Accepted Masons, Scottish Rite Valley of Dayton, Shrine Temple of Dayton, Pleiades Chapter 298 order of Eastern Star, the Sidney Elks Lodge, and the Sidney Moose Lodge.
 Bill's hobbies include antique cars and boating.

 Growing up in Sidney most of his life, Jeremy graduated from Lehman Catholic High School in 2003, obtaining his associate degree of Fire Science Technology from Sinclair Community College in 2007.
 Starting out as a Volunteer Firefighter/ Paramedic, he decided to change his career in which he obtained his Bachelor of Mortuary Science degree in 2014 from Cincinnati College of Mortuary Science (CCMS).
 Graduating with Cum Laude honors from CCMS, he went back home to fulfill his apprenticeship at Cromes Funeral Home in which he obtained his Funeral Director/Embalmer license in 2015.
-Jeremy resides in Sidney with his wife Mary (Coleman) Richards.
+Jeremy resides in Sidney with his wife Mary (Coleman) Richards and son, Kolten.
 He is a member of Holy Angels Catholic Church in Sidney, the Ohio Funeral Directors Association, and was a past member of Boy Scouts of America Troop 95 in which he achieved the highest ranking of Eagle Scout.

 Prearrangement Specialist/Licensed Funeral Director